jpskycak/wedding/docs/source/hotel.rst

 This ain't no big city, but it's got a few interesting things to do!

 * `Studebaker Museum <https://www.studebakermuseum.org/#>`_: Museum of the American automobile industry, centered around the Studebaker company, which was founded in South Bend.
+* `RV Hall of Fame & Museum <https://www.rvmhhalloffame.org/>`_: Elkhart is the RV capital of the USA.
 * `University of Notre Dame <https://www.nd.edu/>`_: Beautiful campus for walking in, also where Justin went to college.
 * Visit Chicago if you've never been!
 The museums are spectacular!